FEATUREDINTERVIEWS

 Within less than a decade, the Galt Ocean Mile held one-third of the city’s population within a mile and over $100 million in projects (approximately $750,000,000 in today’s dollars.
 Hunt would take possession of a residence at the Ocean Manor after becoming entranced by the dramatic views from the 11-story structure.

-There is Nothing on Earth like Earth
+There is Nothing on Earth like Earth or the Vision of Coral Springs

 As we fast forward, Hunt would establish the city of Coral Springs in 1963 from the 3,860 acres of pastureland he had recently purchased.
 Even though it was mostly marshland, Hunt paid 1 million for this ambitious undertaking.
 Holding true to his slogan: “There is nothing on earth like earth.”